Phone: +44 (0)20 7323 8000

 The British Museum holds and cares for human remains from around the world.

 Representing diverse cultures over thousands of years, this important collection is a unique record of the varied ways different societies have conceived of death and disposed of the remains of the dead.

-Their display and study provides one of the most direct and insightful sources of information on past lives, human biology, different cultural approaches to death, burials practices and belief systems, including ideas about the afterlife.
+Their display and study provide one of the most direct and insightful sources of information on past lives, human biology, different cultural approaches to death, burial practices and belief systems, including ideas about the afterlife.